NSCC Black Community Council

 The Council's work

-The BCC, using a collaborative Africentric model, will provide guidance and insight to NSCC's president and executive team.
+Using a collaborative Africentric model, the BCC will provide guidance and insight to NSCC's president and executive team.
 It will help ensure an inclusive, anti-racist and equitable learning environment for African/Black Nova Scotian students.

 Areas of focus for the BCC include: